 Total Medicaid payments to hospitals vary widely by state because of differences in base payment rates and differences in the use of supplemental payments.
 Data from the annual, hospital-specific Medicaid DSH audits help illustrate this variation (Figure 2).
-In this example, overall Medicaid payment to DSH hospitals as a share of Medicaid costs ranges from 81 percent of costs in state A to 125 percent of costs in state E.
+In this example, overall Medicaid payment to DSH hospitals as a share of Medicaid costs ranges from 70 percent of costs in state A to 110 percent of costs in state E.

 FIGURE 2.
-Medicaid Payments to DSH Hospitals as a Percentage of Medicaid Costs for Selected States, SPRY 2014
+Medicaid Payments to DSH Hospitals as a Percentage of Medicaid Costs for Selected States, SPRY 2018

 Notes: DSH is disproportionate share hospital.
 SPRY is state plan rate year, which often coincides with state fiscal year and may not align with the federal fiscal year.
-Institutions for mental diseases were excluded from this analysis.
+A total of 2,355 DSH hospitals were used in this analysis.
+This analysis excludes DSH hospitals that did not submit a fiscal year 2020 Medicare cost report, DSH hospitals that were identified as being out of state, and DSH hospitals that are considered an institution for mental disease.
+DSH payments can cover Medicaid and uninsured costs, but this figure calculates DSH and other Medicaid payments as a percentage of Medicaid costs.
 Base Medicaid payments include fee-for-service as well as managed care payments for services.
 Non-DSH supplemental payments include upper payment limit payments in fee-for-service Medicaid, graduate medical education payments, and supplemental payments authorized under Section 1115 demonstrations (except for delivery system reform incentive payments, which are not reported on DSH audits).
 DSH payments and non-DSH supplemental payments may also be used to pay for non-Medicaid costs, such as unpaid costs of care for uninsured patients.
-Payment levels shown do not account for provider contributions to the non-federal share; these contributions may reduce net payments.
-All states in this analysis distribute DSH payments to more than half of hospitals in their state.
-Numbers do not sum due to rounding.
+States can categorize directed payments, which are supplemental payments that flow through managed care organizations, as either a managed care base payment or as a supplemental payment.
+Payments shown do not account for provider contributions to the non-federal share; these contributions may reduce net payments.
+Numbers do not sum to 100 percent due to rounding.